DennisTSherpa/CS-210/README.md

 5. What skills from this project will be particularly transferable to other projects or coursework?

 Answer: The logic behind the various codes read and created throughout the course.
-Also, the most valuable topics for me were pointers and polymorphism, which will be important in my future programming endeavors.
+Furthermore, the most valuable topics for me were pointers and polymorphism, which will be important in my future programming endeavors.

 6. How did you make this program maintainable, readable, and adaptable?